-On November 4, 2014, the Arvin Union School District (the "District") voters authorized issuance of General Obligation Bonds, in an aggregate principal amount not to exceed \$15,000,000, to be used for the construction, acquisition, furnishing and equipping of District facilities.
+On November 4, 2014 and November 6, 2018, the Arvin Union School District (the "District") voters authorized issuances of General Obligation Bonds for \$15,000,000 and \$15,000,000, respectively, to be used for financing the renovation, construction and improvement of District facilities.

 The Bond proceeds and uses are accounted for in the District's Building Fund.
-The statements presented are for the Building Fund, as it pertains to the Election of 2004 and 2014, Series 2004A, 2008, 2015A, and 2017B General Obligation Bonds, and are not intended to be a complete presentation of the District's financial position or results of operations.
+The statements presented are for the Building Fund, as it pertains to Proposition 39, Election of 2014, Series 2019C and Election of 2018, Series 2019A and 2020B General Obligation Bonds (the "Bonds"), and are not intended to be a complete presentation of the District's financial position or results of operations.

-B. Accounting Policies
+b.
+Accounting Policies

-The Arvin Union School District accounts for its financial transactions in accordance with the policies and procedures of the Department of Education's California School Accounting Manual.
+The District accounts for its financial transactions in accordance with the policies and procedures of the Department of Education's California School Accounting Manual.
 The accounting policies of the District conform to accounting principles generally accepted in the United States of America as prescribed by the Governmental Accounting Standards Board (GASB) and the American Institute of Certified Public Accountants (AICPA).

-C. Basis of Accounting
+c.
+Basis of Accounting